multiversx/mx-docs/docs/developers/esdt-tokens.md

 ## **Multiple tokens transfer**

 There is also the possibility to perform multiple tokens transfers in a single bulk.
-This way, one can send (to a single receiver) multiple fungile, semi-fungible or non-fungible tokens via a single transaction.
+This way, one can send (to a single receiver) multiple fungible, semi-fungible or non-fungible tokens via a single transaction.

 A multi-token transfer transaction has the following form: